erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/update-en.md

 - [```DriveLetterAssigner Tool```](https://github.com/Misha803/My-Scripts/releases/tag/DriveLetterAssigner)

 - [`UEFI image & Drivers`](https://github.com/remtrik-stuff/MiPad5-Windows-Releases/releases)
+> To download, scroll down to the bottom of the page and find the required file.
+Click on it to start the download.

 ### Boot back into the modded recovery
 > Replace `path\to\recovery.img` with the actual path of the recovery image